 The exact course is still to be determined, so keep a watch on this page or the Ordnance Survey blog for the latest updates, but given that it's going to be in the peak district there are undoubtedly going to be some challenging climbs and tricky descents to conquer.
 The event is fully signed and marshalled, but both open and charity places are limited, so make sure you get your booking in early.

-Various locations in eastern England
+Various locations in England